ChengzijunAixiaoli/POTD/README.md

 # PPMM

-Python3 implementation of the paper [Sufficient dimension reduction for classification using principal optimal transport direction] (NeurIPS 2020)
+Python3 and R implementation of the paper [Sufficient dimension reduction for classification using principal optimal transport direction] (NeurIPS 2020)

 Principal optimal transport direction (POTD) is a sufficient dimension reduction (SDR) method, which utilizes the principal displacement vectors of the optimal transport between the data respecting different response catogories to form the basis of the SDR subspace.
 Different from existing SDR methods, POTD is powerful for identifying the SDR subspace for catogorical response data, especially for binary response data.
 For the Python3 implementation, Sinkhorn algorithm could be used for fast calculation, while for the R implementation, the computation may takes longer time.